virgil382/JSLikePromise/readme.md

 Promise<int> p;
 ```

 JavaScript does not impose this constraint.
-In fact, you can resolve a Promise to any value type.
-However, one should hope that programs that rely on this flexibility will never be allowed to make it to production.
-But each to his own.
+In fact, you can resolve a JavaScript Promise to any value type.
+However, one should hope that programs that rely on this flexibility are never allowed to reach production.
+But each to his own...

 ### *coroutine*s can't co_return Promise\<void\>